-Akhila Das Blah, aka The MOMster, is a proud parent of three bright, curious and engaging boys.
+Akhila Das Blah is Chief Storyteller and Head of Content at Indigrow Kids (http://www.indigrowkids.com), an organisation that creates delightful books and games that help little ones learn about India in a fun, modern way.
 An educational consultant with over 15 years of experience in teaching, curriculum development, teacher training and designing creative learning experiences, she combines her technical expertise of managing children in a classroom with the empathetic understanding of raising children in today’s world.
 Wearing a combination of her teacher or parent hat, sometimes both, she shares her knowledge and expertise of children in a practical, fuss-free and implementable manner.

 Going for a stroll or a walk around the neighbourhood forces you to slow down.
 It encourages you to take time out of your busy schedule and actually tune in to your child.
 It's essential that you leave your phones and gadgets at home.

 So, we learnt to put up with the whiny child or the child who always had to have his own way, or the child who never wanted to be the ‘den’ and we learnt to negotiate our way through the playing.
 We learnt important life skills while playing outside.